 Finally, Juupajoki would be the third stage of the loop, a mix of wide and narrow roads.
-This version is from 2007, but the opposite direction was used the following year.
+The stage was last used in 2008, while our version is from 2007, in the opposite direction.
 Sadly some nice tight corners on the wide road from the beginning of the stage are missing from the video.

 Also, using just one of Väärinmaja or Kolonkulma is also an option if we want to include two stages closer to Jyväskylä.
 In terms of the 2022 stages, we could do Rapsula and Patajoki or Rapsula and Vekkula.

 In any case, one downside of this loop would ditching the Päijälä stage, but there’s always compromises to be made.
 Kolonkulma-Väärinmaja-Päijälä-Rapsula could be possible, but the liaisons would be hefty.

 Bonus: Tampere leg

 It’s almost a running joke for the Finnish Rally radio rally week preview broadcast that someone calls in and asks for “Tampere leg”, like in the old days.
 Well, here’s how it could be done!